 This was a whole new brand of waiting.

 Finally, in March of 2015, after the fight of our lives, we were able to bring our daughter home.
 We thought our journey was done.
 But it was really just beginning.
 We entered into a different kind of fight.
 A fight for her, and her heart, and our family.
 A fight against an injustice we didn’t have eyes to see until she came.
 Adoption is the opposite of easy.
 Adopting a child of a different race with special needs (Salima has cerebral palsy and speech apraxia) even more so.
 It’s a journey born from loss and brokenness—one we might not have said yes to had we known how hard it would be.

 But God knows.
 We aren’t meant to see the road ahead.
 And there is so much beauty we would have missed had we skipped the hard road.

 This is my family.
 A handsome husband who is my favorite traveling partner in all the world.
 A kind-hearted son with an imagination as big as the sky.
 A resilient daughter determined to take on the world.
 I can’t wait to see where their journeys take them.

-For promotional material (like bios, blurbs, and head shots), click here.
+For promotional material (bio, headshots, blurbs), click here.